LambertLeong/LambertLeong.github.io/projects/thesis.md

 summary: A Heuristic for Optimizing the Physical Layout and Network Topology of Integrated 3D Multi-chip Systems Under Temperature Constraints
 ---
-Research findings a part of work published in [Design Automation Conference (DAC)](https://dl.acm.org/citation.cfm?id=3316781.3317913) 2019.
+Research findings are part of work published in [Design Automation Conference (DAC)](https://dl.acm.org/citation.cfm?id=3316781.3317913) 2019.

+Thesis can be found [HERE](http://hdl.handle.net/10125/62292)

 __Summary__